Home » Disability and Fashion: A complete look

 Below are a few companies that contribute to the healthcare industry:

-• IZ Collection designs fashionable wheelchair clothing for women, men, and ungendered persons.
-The clothing is designed specifically for wheelchair users so they do not interfere with the mechanics of a wheelchair and are able to be put on independently by the wearer, such as by offering open-back shirts.
+- IZ Collection designs fashionable wheelchair clothing for women, men, and ungendered persons.
+The clothing is designed specifically for wheelchair users so they do not interfere with the mechanics of a wheelchair and can be put on independently by the wearer, such as by offering open-back shirts.

 Instead of creating a clothing line for adaptive clothing, like the companies mentioned above, Runway of Dreams alters mainstream clothing to make it adaptive.
 For example, the Runway of Dreams has partnered with Tommy Hilfiger to make an adaptive clothing collection for children.
 The Runway of Dreams ensures their collections are accessible to people living with a variety of abilities by conducting focus groups to determine the needs and desires of the disabled community.
 Runway of Dreams came to being after the founder, Mindy Scheier was unable to find mainstream clothing for her son who is living with muscular dystrophy.
 The hope for the Runway of Dreams is to expand adaptive clothing collections with lines that are made for adults, including plus-size outlets.